jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 ![viewers](assets/resumeChallenge/viewers.png)

-**_NOTE:_** one of the big errors I had around the CloudFormation template was around how it basically disables javascript from running by setting the Content Security Policy to deny everything in the AWS Role that it generates, as I'd missed this when I first went through it, it caused me a lot issues later on.
+**_NOTE:_** one of the big errors I had around the CloudFormation template was around how it basically disables JavaScript from running by setting the Content Security Policy to deny everything in the AWS Role that it generates, as I'd missed this when I first went through it, it caused me a lot issues later on.

 ## JavaScript